0kage-eth/hardhat-basics/notes/HARDHAT-NETWORK-HELPERS.md

 -   increase() function is a very good tool that helps in increasing time programatically
 -   takes time in seconds

+Refer to `increaseTime` example in [hardhat-helper-examples.ts](../scripts/hardhat-network-helpers-testing.ts)

 `increaseTo(futuretimestamp)`

 -   This function shifts block to a timestamp that matches with one we pass
 -   Previous function we increased time by a specific amount - in this we move time to specific timestamp
 -   timestamp must be greater than current timestamp

+Refer to `increaseTimeTo` example in [hardhat-helper-examples.ts](../scripts/hardhat-network-helpers-testing.ts)

 `setNextBlockTimestamp(timestamp)`